-1. Incorporated by reference from the Company's Registration Statement on Form 20-F, as filed with the Securities and Exchange Commission on August 12, 2016.
+- 1. Incorporated by reference from the Company's Registration Statement on Form 20-F, as filed with the Securities and Exchange Commission on August 12, 2016. - 2.
+Incorporated by reference from the Company's Annual report on Form 20-F, as filed with the Securities exchange Commission on July 30, 2018.